aysenurbilgin/tilt_api/README.md

 See the [requirements.txt](requirements.txt) file for the library versions.

 ### Registration
-In order to receive  Mailgun API, you will need to sign up and get your key from https://www.mailgun.com
+In order to use the Mailgun API and receive emails, you will need to sign up and get your key from https://www.mailgun.com

 ### Configure